root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 * Using CMake generator to create Eclipse project.
 * Using the built-in Eclipse wizard to import an existing CMake project.

-Each of above options have its own downsides that are a subject of a separate discussion.
+Each of the above options have its own drawbacks that are a subject of a separate discussion.
 Following steps are required to set up the IDE workflow.

 1. **Install Eclipse IDE**.
 Download the Eclipse installer from the [official website](https://www.eclipse.org/downloads/), extract it and run.
 Select "Eclipse IDE for C/C++ Developers".
 Refer to the screenshot and instructions below: